cpldcpu/BitNetMCU/docs/documentation.md

     <img src="schedules.png" width="47%">  <img src="lossvsschedule.png" width="40%">
 </div>

 The halving leads to an immediate improvement in training loss; however the benefit compared to the runs without halving is lost at the end of the training run.
 Interestingly, the halving improves test loss.
 This suggests that the halving leads to better regularization.
-The benefits are rather small, though, and may have more effect in datasets where the model capacity is more limiting.
+The benefits are rather small, though, and may have more effect on datasets where the model capacity is more limiting.

-## Aug 31st, 2025: Porting to CH32V002 and newest version of CH32fun
+## Aug 31st, 2024: Porting to CH32V002 and newest version of CH32fun

 I ported the example code from the CH32V003 to the CH32V002 and updated to the latest version of the CH32fun environment.
 It can now be compiled for any CH32V00X MCU (and also others from that series).